polarbart/TakeItEasyAI/README.md

 ## Game description
 Take it Easy is an abstract strategy board game for one to infinite players/AI's.

-Each player receives 27 hexagonal pieces and a board on which the pieces can be placed.
+Each player receives 27 hexagonal **pieces** and a **board**.
+The board has 19 hexagonal **tiles** on which the pieces can be placed.
-Each piece has three lines on it, associated with a number from 1 to 9.
+Each piece has three lines on it, associated with a **number** from 1 to 9.

-The game is played for 19 steps.
-For each step one player draws a tile randomly which every player places on their board.
+The game is played for 19 **steps**.
+For each step one player draws a piece randomly which every player places on their board.
-In the end, each player receives points for each line they have completed (length of the line times the number associated with the line).
+In the end, each player receives points for each **line** they have completed (length of the line times the number associated with the line).
-The player with the highest number of points wins the game.
+At the end, the player with the highest number of points wins the game.

 ![Real life image of Take it Easy](images/rl.jpg)